If you are wondering how to homeschool in Minnesota, it’s surprisingly simple! To meet the MN homeschool requirements, you need to:

 If you want to start homeschooling in Minnesota, often the first step is to remove your child from school.
 Minnesota parents have the right to withdraw their children from school at any time, and do not need to give the school advance notice or receive permission.
 As a result, you are free to choose your child’s last day, keeping in mind that high school students may not receive credit for work unless they complete the quarter.
 The law gives you 15 days from when you withdraw your child from school to homeschool until your Intent to Homeschool is due, however, the school will mark your child absent until the form is submitted, and will report them to CPS for truancy/educational neglect after 3 days, so it would be wise to submit it ASAP.

-How to File your Intent to Homeschool in MN
+How To File Your Intent To Teach Homeschooling in MN

 When Minnesota parents start homeschooling, Minnesota Statute 120A.24 requires them to submit the following information to the superintendent of the school district in which they live: